pshrmn/hickory/docs/api/Browser.md

 - `pathname` - A function that will be used to modify the `pathname` property of location objects.
 The default behavior is to fully encode a location's `pathname`.

-- `baseSegment` - This is a string that begins with a forward slash and ends with a non-foward slash character.
+- `base_segment` - This is a string that begins with a forward slash and ends with a non-foward slash character.
 It should be provided if your application is not being served from the root of your server.

 ## Properties